This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 • Maintaining a record of any special needs, as stated in the statement/EHCP, in addition to SEMH.

-• Updating the EHC plan.
+• Updating the EHC plan with the LA Case Officer

 • Arranging whole school INSET where necessary to meet these needs.